statamic/docs/content/collections/tips/digital-ocean-spaces-for-asset-container.md

 ```

 :::tip
-If you're having performance issues with S3 containers in the Statamic Control Panel, check out these [optimisation tips](https://statamic.dev/tips/optimizing-assets).
+If you're having performance issues with S3 containers in the Control Panel, check out these [optimization tips](/tips/optimizing-assets).
 :::